Buchan Ness Lighthouse is located on a small island two and a half miles south of Peterhead, linked to the village of Boddam by a short bridge.

 In December 2012, one of the worst storms in living memory hit the coastline, destroying a part of the lighthouse wall and building that housed the generator and causing some damage around the cottages.
 The fog signal turret was badly damaged and was demolished shortly afterwards.
 You can still find evidence of an earlier fog signal structure beyond the perimeter wall out on the rocks.

 The lighthouse was automated in 1988 and is now remotely monitored from the Northern Lighthouse Board’s headquarters in Edinburgh.
 John Malcolm was the last Principal Keeper, retiring from the service upon its automation.

 In 2012 significant work was carried out to upgrade the light at Buchan Ness.
 The optic was removed and replaced with two LED lanterns.
-The new light came into operation in April 2013, exhibiting its original character of one flash every 5 seconds.
-The light is now flashing rather than rotating, and the range was reduced from 28 to 18 nautical miles.
+The new light came into operation in April 2013, exhibiting its original character of one flash every 5 seconds, with a flashing rather than rotating character, and the range was reduced from 28 to 18 nautical miles.